-David Katzoff, our Vice President of Finance since inception, has been the Senior Vice President of Finance of BitNile since January 2019.
-He is also the Chief Operating Officer of Alzamend Neuro since December 2020 and was previously its Senior Vice President of Operations from November 2019 to December 2020.
+David Katzoff, our Senior Vice President of Finance since Inception, has been the Senior Vice President of Finance of Ault since January 2019.
+He is also the Chief Financial Officer of Alzamend Neuro since August 2021, and was previously its Chief Operating Officer of Alzamend Neuro from December 2020 until August 2021 and Senior Vice President of Operations from November 2019 to December 2020.
+Mr. Katzoff is also the Chief Financial Officer of Imperalis Holding Corp.
+(OTCPK: IMHC), a publicly-traded company in the power conversion and power system solutions business.
 Mr. Katzoff served as the Chief Financial Officer of Lumina Media, LLC, a privately-held media company and publisher of life-style publications, from 2015 to December 2018, and Vice President of Finance of Local Corporation from 2003 to 2017.
 Mr. Katzoff earned a B.S. degree in business management from the University of California at Davis.

 Jeffrey A. Bentz joined our Board upon the consummation of the Initial Public Offering.
 Mr. Bentz is an experienced businessman who has served since 1994 as President of North Star Terminal & Stevedore Company, a full-service stevedoring company located in Alaska and whose major areas of business include terminal operations and management, stevedore services and heavy equipment operations.
-Mr. Bentz has served as a director of BitNile since January 2018.
+Mr. Bentz has served as a director of Ault since January 2018.
 He also has served as a director and advisor to several private companies and agencies.
 Mr. Bentz obtained a B.A. degree in Business and Finance from Western Washington University.
 We believe that Mr. Bentz's executive-level experience, including his operational and financial oversight of companies with multiple profit centers, and his extensive experience in the real estate and commercial services industries give him the qualifications and skills to serve as one of our directors.